Context

 User Testing

-Once our prototype was functionally complete, we shifted gears and conducted usability interviews with Create The Space members and participants from UserTesing.com.
-Our testing goals were to ensure our functional requirements were met with clear component designs, frictionless flows, and an experience that fosters community connection.
+Our testing goals were to ensure our functional requirements were met with clear component designs, frictionless flows, and an experience to foster community connection.

 Feature Spotlight